Dodge Certified Collision Repair Provider

-Choosing a Dodge Certified Collision Repair Provider gives you many advantages:
+Choosing a Dodge Certified Collision Repair Provider Network advantages:

 - Dodge requires all shops to be I-Car Gold certified and trained to repair the vehicle to maintain future crash worthiness